Dominique Moore: Film

 In 2013, Moore starred opposite Oscar winner Ben Kingsley in The Physician.
 She features in the 2018 television film Torvill & Dean directed by Gillies MacKinnon.

-Music
+Other work

-In 1999, Moore recorded a version of the Cyndi Lauper hit "True Colours" for a Peugeot 406 commercial.Peugeot 406 True colours (Dominique Moore) YouTube Moore sings the theme tune for Hotel Trubble and co-wrote "The Musical" episode in Series 3.
+In 1999, Moore recorded a version of the Cyndi Lauper hit "True Colours" for a Peugeot 406 commercial.
+Moore sings the theme tune for Hotel Trubble and co-wrote "The Musical" episode in Series 3.

-Fashion career

 After her experience as a model in Paris, Moore was inspired by fashion design and started her own label Anita Moore Designs funded by The Prince's Trust.

+Moore founded Dominique Moore Arts (DMA) in May 2016.
+Owing to her successful and expansive career, she now mentors young professional actors all over the world.
+DMA has working relationships with a number of industry professionals and productions that provide opportunities for the young talent she works with.